TryItOnline/tiosetup/README.md

 ## Self test

-On the main server execute the following.
+On the main server execute the following code snippet.
 Make sure to specify the correct arena server.

 ```Bash
 cd /srv